 Find out how important it is to have 100% waste free stores at this article and The Source website.

 The Bauer family farm is situated in the heart of the Lockyer Valley (one of the top ten most fertile farming areas in the world) and draws its water from a crystal clear underground supply fed by Blackfellow Creek.
 The Bauer family has farmed here since Rob’s great-grandfather took up a ‘selection’ in 1885.
 This 363 hectare property, made up of 5 mostly-adjoining farms, grows a wide range of vegetables and is Queensland’s largest producer of certified organic veggies.

 The farm is owned and managed by Rob Bauer and his son Anthony.
 Rob is one of the pioneers of the certified organic industry, choosing to grow produce in harmony with nature since the early 1980s.
 The farm is certified through the Australian Certified Organic system.
 They grow carrots, potatoes, broccoli, celery, sweet corn, lettuce, cauliflower, tomatoes, bans, pumpkins and melons.

-More stories of the hard-working farmers supplying Food Connect at the Food Connect website.
+See more stories of the hard-working farmers supplying Food Connect.

 One Farm Day is a blog of farming stories written by Sophie Hansen, food writer, blogger and deer farmer at Mandagery Creek Venison.
 The project is in recognition of both Australian Year of the Farmer and National Year of Reading through the NSW Department of Primary Industries writer in residence program.